TymoteuszPilarz/tic-tac-toe/README.md

 # TicTacToe

-Well known, classic Tic Tac Toe game, written in pure C++ using SDL2 libraries.
+Well known, classic Tic Tac Toe game, written in C++ using SDL2 libraries.

 You can play in two modes: pvp and pve.